 If you want to experience Liguria’s gastronomy, traditions and history in an authentic way, there is an activity that is just perfect for you.
 Grand Hotel Portovenere, the boutique hotel in the Gulf of Poets, provides its Guests with the possibility of joining an exclusive excursion in La Spezia’s oyster farms.

 This unique and exclusive boat tour includes sailing around the Islands of Palmaria, Tino and Tinetto, and a visit to the oyster farms in La Spezia.
 An expert guide will illustrate how the cultivation works take place at sea.
 Later, an oyster-based aperitif with white wine from Cinque Terre and local focaccia will be served on board.
-The boat departs from and arrives in Portovenere, and the 4-hour tour can take place either in the morning or in the afternoon, upon request from Monday to Saturday.
+The 4-hour boat departs from and arrives in Portovenere.

 This experience is the result of the collaboration between Grand Hotel Portovenere and Associazione per il Mare, a local association that carries out educational and social activities in the Gulf of Poets.